exasol/public-knowledgebase/Support-and-Services/V8-faq.md

 In general, the migration procedure involves taking a backup of an existing database on version 7.1 and restoring this into a new installation running version 8.
 The downtime required for the update depends on several factors, such as the amount of data and nodes you have, network speed, and more.
 More information can be found in our [documentation](https://docs.exasol.com/db/latest/administration/aws/upgrade/migrate_71_v8.htm)

 ### Can I use my existing license for Exasol 8?
-Exasol Exasol 8 has a different licensing model, which means that the v7.x licenses cannot be used on v8 systems.
-Please get in touch with Exasol Support or your account manager to recieve a new Exasol 8 license.
+Version 7.x licenses are not compatible with Version 8.
+Please contact us to obtain a new license file specifically for Version 8.

 ### Will Exasol help us migrate to Exasol 8?
 Exasol will help all customers have a smooth transition to Exasol 8.
 Customers who have booked "Platinum Support Level" or "Cluster Administration Service" will get this service complimentary and free or charge.
 For all others, Exasol is offering a "Exasol 8 Migration Service".